 Need for innovation

-The discussion ran high during the deliberations where representatives from several government organisations attended.
+The discussion ran high during the deliberations where representatives from several government organizations attended.

 The National Power Training Institute, National Hydro Power Corporation, Central Water Commission, Central Electricity Authority as well as representatives from the Department of Financial affairs in Bhutan, and the Nepal Electricity Authority participated actively in the discussion.